magsoft2/Perfon.Net/README.md

 --

-### TestServer
+### TestServer, TestMvcApp
-Example of using Perfon.WebApi.
+Example of using Perfon.WebApi and Perfon.Mvc.
 One could run and monitor with Perfon using JMeterTests stress tests.

---

-### TestMvcApp
-Example of using Perfon.Mvc.

 --